Erhannis/zeroconnect/README.md

 `ZeroConnect` is intended to be manipulated via its methods, but it probably won't immediately explode if you read the data in the fields.

+Note that some computers/networks block zeroconf, or external connection attempts, etc.

 ## License

 `zeroconnect` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.